Inside the Crown: Secrets of the Royals - everything you need to know

 What is Inside the Crown: Secrets of the Royals about?

 The major documentary tells the inside story of the royal family and the Queen’s record-breaking reign.
-While the first episode focuses on the conflict between love and duty that faces the royals, the second examines the rollercoaster relationship they have with the press.

-It covers plenty of ground, including the Queen’s Commonwealth tour in the ’50s and the breakdown of Charles and Diana’s marriage.
+The next episode focuses on grief, particularly how the Queen has responded in times of sadness, whether it’s personal tragedies or national disasters.
+Some of these include the Grenfell fire, the IRA’s murder of Lord Mountbatten, and the Queen’s so-called ‘Annus Horribilis’ in 1992, which culminated with the death of Princess Diana.

 Is there a Radio Times review for Inside the Crown: Secrets of the Royals?